Peak Eco takes home the Special Jury Prize at Paddle Expo

 Last year we also set up the Paddle Peak local river user group which aims to promote paddlesports and responsible river use in the Derwent valley.
 Alongside other businesses and individuals in the area we have been organising regular river clean ups and trying to raise awareness of the importance of looking after our waterways, both on a local and global scale.

-The full recycled range will be available in early 2020, with several products already out.
+The full recycled range is available now.
 We are continually looking at ways to reduce our footprint so watch this space!
 For more information on Peak UK and our Peak Eco project please get in touch or drop in at our Darley Dale showroom.